wickworks/witchdice/README.md

 - npm run build
 - Creates a production build
-- Then copy all files in that folder to public_html/roll-to-hit
+- Then copy all files in build/ to public_html/roll-to-hit on the server
 - Then move static and assets to just public_html/